Thousands of Resources, Ready to help.

 Archaeology is bigger than Michigan - it's worldwide!
 International Archaeology Day is a celebration of archaeology and its contributions to society.
 Every October archaeological organizations around the world present archaeological programs and activities for people of all ages and interests.

-Dig in to virtual archaeology!
+Dig in to archaeology month!